sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 Use this format:

-# Welcome to Mystery RPG
+# Welcome to Hidden Trail Mysteries

+*Every story leaves a trail.*

+A clean, interactive mystery RPG from **Hidden Trail Games**.

+Contact: hiddentrailmysterygames@gmail.com

 ## Case Title